dakydaky/ConsentBridge/docs/ops/audit-integrity-ops.md

 - Runs on startup, then every `SweepHours`.
 - For each tenant, recomputes the audit hash chain for the last `WindowDays` (with `OverlapMinutes`) and records a verification run.
 - Exports a JSON digest per tenant to `DigestOutputPath` with the computed anchor and status.
+ - Optionally archives a second copy to `DigestArchivePath` in read-only mode (WORM-like).
+Existing files are not overwritten.

 ## On-demand admin endpoints